jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 as of Fortran 2018, although it is a bit tricky to implement, and there are some limitations.

+One of the more obvious applications of this technique is to build a program that uses coarrays for distributed-memory parallelism and `DO CONCURRENT` with GPU parallelism.
+Currently, this is not possible on any interesting platform, since the NVIDIA HPC Fortran compiler does not support coarrays and neither GCC or Cray has GPU support for `DO CONCURRENT` right now.
+Intel Fortran supports coarrays and recently released GPU support for `DO CONCURRENT`, but Intel has not shipped a proper HPC GPU, hence the "interesting platform" caveat.

+A less exciting application of this method is to build libraries that are implemented using modern Fortran that are usable from any language that supports C calling conventions / linkage.
+For example, one could rewrite the BLAS and LAPACK without disrupting user experience for those accustomed to the legacy Fortran APIs, or event ship an implementation of CBLAS that contains zero C code.

 The technical details of this are described in a [follow-up post](https://github.com/jeffhammond/blog/blob/main/Dealing_with_imperfect_Fortran_compilers_2.md).

 ## References

   1. [Doctor Fortran in "Military Strength"](https://stevelionel.com/drfortran/2020/05/16/doctor-fortran-in-military-strength/)
   2. [Aquarium Leaking Slap Meme Generator](https://imgflip.com/memegenerator/194158970/Aquarium-Leaking-Slap)
+  3. Intel recently released a compiler that has `DO CONCURRENT` support

 ## Disclaimer and license